webrecorder/browsertrix-crawler/docs/docs/user-guide/proxies.md

 ### SSH Proxies

-The crawler also supports crawling through an SOCKS5 that is established over an SSH tunnel, via `ssh -D`.
+Starting with 1.3.0, the crawler also supports crawling through an SOCKS5 that is established over an SSH tunnel, via `ssh -D`.
 With this option, the crawler can SSH into a remote machine that has SSH and port forwarding enabled and crawl through that machine's network.

 To use this proxy, the private SSH key file must be provided via `--sshProxyPrivateKeyFile` CLI flag.